Artificial Intelligence: What New Jobs Will AI Create?

 Personality designers will thus have an important role to play as they are the ones who define AI architecture and its algorithms.
 In a way, they are artificial intelligence ergonomists.
 They have to provide a foundation for AI to be both pertinent and understood by the client.
 To become a personality designer, you’ll need in-depth knowledge of psychology and new technologies as well as computer language skills—algorithms shouldn’t be any sort of mystery to you.

 The AI writer’s job is to create a character for the AI and to make it seem as human as possible.

 Like a director bringing a script to life, the AI writer is the screenwriter of the AI’s personality.
-Working in tandem with the personality designer, this job consists of modelling an AI profile by providing it with precise wordage, behaviour, tone of voice, stance and so on.
+Working in tandem with the personality designer, this job consists of modeling an AI profile by providing it with precise wordage, behavior, tone of voice, stance, and so on.
 In reality, the objective is to successfully give a machine emotions.
 This is not an easy task.
 In the hope of making it as close to humankind as possible, the AI writer tries to give artificial intelligence every chance of creating a trusting relationship with a human.

 Through their work, an AI profile—as imagined by the personality designer—comes to life with precise emotions that reflect its virtual personality.
 In the same way as a copywriter, the AI writer must be a marketing expert who can empathetically imagine the expectations of future users.
 Creativity and imagination are indispensable qualities for this job.